The positive, negative, and less obvious ways that governments affect inclusive business growth

 - Sanergy, Bridge Academies and Solar Now are investees of Fund Managers within the DFID Impact Programme.

 - Waste Ventures was a grantee of Sida’s Innovations Against Poverty.
-Watch the interview with Waste Ventures CEO Parag Gupta.
+Watch the interview with Waste Ventures CEO Parag Gupta (no longer available).

 - AfrinNut was a partner of the Business Innovation Facility.
 For more information about their business model read the The 4Ps of inclusive business: How perseverance, partnerships, pilots and passion can lead to success. which draws together findings on inclusive business models that work – or don’t – and the journeys that companies are making, based on the experience of the Business Innovation Facility pilot.

 This blog is a part of our May 2015 series on the role of Government and policy in inclusive business.
 To view all the articles in this series click here.